tinoryj/ELECT/AE_INSTRUCTION.md

 #### Exp#8: Impact of erasure coding parameters (1 human-minutes + ~ 12 compute-hours)

 The original experiment requires at least 12 nodes (1 client node, 10 server nodes, and 1 storage node).
 For the provided testbeds, limited by the number of available nodes, we adapt the changing range of erasure code K from 4~8 to 2~4.
-This result is only used to verify ELECT's adaptability to different K values.
+This result only verifies ELECT's adaptability to different K values.

 *Running:*